atomescrochus/apple-epf-laravel/README.md

 If you don't have your data yet, you can, if you provided your credentials to access the EPF feed to the `.env` file, use the following artisan commands:

-- `php artisan epf:download` will help your download the files;
+- `php artisan epf:download` will help you download the files;
 - `php artisan epf:extract` will extract the downloaded files;
 - `php artisan epf:import` will import the data to database using the configured connection, using the provided models.